michael2012z/BitBible/markdown/KJV/files/Gen.md

 19. Now thou art commanded, this do ye; take you wagons out of the land of Egypt for your little ones, and for your wives, and bring your father, and come.

-20. Also regard not your stuff; for the good of all the land of Egypt is yours.regard…: Heb. let not your eye spare, etc.
+20. Also regard not your stuff; for the good of all the land of Egypt is yours.

-21. And the children of Israel did so: and Joseph gave them wagons, according to the commandment of Pharaoh, and gave them provision for the way.commandment: Heb. mouth
+21. And the children of Israel did so: and Joseph gave them wagons, according to the commandment of Pharaoh, and gave them provision for the way.

 22. To all of them he gave each man changes of raiment; but to Benjamin he gave three hundred pieces of silver, and five changes of raiment.

-23. And to his father he sent after this manner; ten asses laden with the good things of Egypt, and ten she asses laden with corn and bread and meat for his father by the way.laden…: Heb. carrying
+23. And to his father he sent after this manner; ten asses laden with the good things of Egypt, and ten she asses laden with corn and bread and meat for his father by the way.

 24. So he sent his brethren away, and they departed: and he said unto them, See that ye fall not out by the way.

 25. And they went up out of Egypt, and came into the land of Canaan unto Jacob their father,

 26. And told him, saying, Joseph is yet alive, and he is governor over all the land of Egypt.
-And Jacob’s heart fainted, for he believed them not.Jacob’s: Heb. his
+And Jacob’s heart fainted, for he believed them not.

 27. And they told him all the words of Joseph, which he had said unto them: and when he saw the wagons which Joseph had sent to carry him, the spirit of Jacob their father revived: